jsternberg/goreleaser/www/content/docker.md

     # Skips the docker push.
 Could be useful if you also do draft releases.
     # Defaults to false.
     skip_push: false
+    # Publish images when in snapshot mode.
+    publish_snapshots: false
     # Path to the Dockerfile (from the project root).
     dockerfile: Dockerfile
     # Template of the docker tag.
 Defaults to `{{ .Version }}`.